 UCD School of History is thrilled to announce the Margaret MacCurtain Scholarships in Women’s History for worldwide candidates at the University College Dublin.
 This educational award is open for the academic year 2020/2021.

-The programme is available to both master’s and doctoral students who wish to commence a graduate programme in History in UCD.
+The scholarship programme is available to both master’s and doctoral students who wish to commence a graduate programme in History in UCD.

 A golden chance for international students to study in Ireland and win a monetary prize of €4,500